 Can I regain some of the weight that I lose following the surgery?

 Some patients do regain some of the weight that they lose after their surgery.
 Consuming high fat and high sugar foods that are not part of the bariatric diet program will add to weight gain.
-Weight loss surgery is a tool to losing weight.
+Weight loss surgery is a tool for losing weight.
 It is essential that you also follow the dietary guidelines presented to you by your surgeon and dietician.

 Why should I select Fairfield County Bariatrics as opposed to other surgeons offering bariatric surgery?